wp-media/backwpup/readme.txt

 [You can find a detailed tutorial in the BackWPup documentation.](http://docs.backwpup.com/article/118-install-backwpup)

 == Changelog ==
+= Version 3.3.6 =
+* Improved: Compatibility with PHP 7 and PHP 7.1
+* Improved: Encryption (use Open SSL when available, mcrypt as fallback for PHP 5.2 users)
+* Improved: check for mod_authz_core.c module in .htaccess file
+* Added: Deprecation notice for PHP 5.2 users
+* Added: Translation for formal german
+* Added: Ask for consent on phone home anonymously PHP & WP Version
+* Added: Dashboard widget to recruit new Inpsyders
+* Updated: Translation for german
+* PRO: Fixed issue with wrong redirect during Google Drive authorization

+== Changelog ==
+= Version 3.3.5 =
+* PRO: fixed gdrive Could not create resumable file transfer

 = Version 3.3.4 =
 * Fixed: Database gone away messages
 * Fixed: restarts in cli mode